 - Uses interactive learning techniques such as role playing, mock trials, team work, group discussions, shadowing and field trips

-- Provides paid summer internships in courts throughout Suffolk County (Boston), Worcester and Springfield
+- Provides paid summer internships in courts in Boston and Worcester

 - Students are selected through applications sent to schools, teacher recommendations and interviews with court personnel